-The members of Ebenezer Baptist Church would like to take this opportunity to thank Reverend Marvin C. Griffin for 42 years of dedicated service.
-We recognize Rev. Griffin as a devoted man of God, community leader, and truly as a man for all seasons.
+Reverend Marvin C. Griffin blessed the members of Ebenezer Baptist Church with 42 years of dedicated service.
+He was a devoted man of God, community leader, and truly a man for all seasons.
 Under his leadership, Ebenezer Baptist Church flourished and continues to grow in Christian love and devotion.
 It stands as a beacon light, poised and equipped to win souls for the Kingdom.

 Marvin Collins Griffin was born on February 20, 1923 in Wichita, Kansas to Beatrice Howell and William Marvin Collins.
 He was raised by his aunt and uncle and was educated at public schools in Dallas, Texas before graduating from Bishop College with his B.A. degree.
 He went on to receive four other degrees including his M.Div degree from the Oberlin Graduate School of Theology, his M.R.E. degree from Southwestern Baptist Theological Seminary, and his D.Min degree from Austin Presbyterian Theological Seminary.

 Rev. Griffin began his official ministry on August 31, 1940 at Greater Bethlehem Baptist Church, Dallas Texas.
 On December 20, 1942 at Greater Bethlehem, he received his "Certificate of Ordination".
 Between 1951 and 1969, Rev. Griffin served as pastor of the New Hope Baptist Church in Waco, Texas.
 In July 1969 he began his tenure as pastor of Ebenezer Baptist Church.
 Shortly thereafter, he led the congregation in a Mortgage Burning Ceremony during the celebration of the church's 100th anniversary in November 1975.
 During his early tenure at Ebenezer he served a two-year term as the first Black president of the Austin Independent School District Board of Directors.